kopcho/lattice-theoretical-analysis/README.md

 The Data Lattice introduces a distinct economic model separate from CVM transaction fees.
 * **Self-Hosting:** Users can host their own data on their own devices for free.
 * **Pinned Storage:** Users can pay "Lattice Providers" (Storage Nodes) to "pin" their data for high availability.
-* **Micro-transactions:** A fungible token is divisible into 1,000,000,000 units, allowing for granular storage payments within an application, independent of the native Convex Coin used for network consensus.
+* **Micro-transactions:** A Fungible Token is divisible into 1,000,000,000 units, allowing for granular storage payments within an application, independent of the native Convex Coin used for network consensus.
 ---

 ## 10. Performance Dynamics and Physics